 It was from a gardening shop and the topic was plants and shrubs that require less water to flourish.
 I smiled and thought, “Well, not all of us have enough, to be sure, but many of us have way more than enough to flourish.”

 I invite you to keep in mind “getting to just enough to flourish” as you downsize your home.

 You may find this process challenging, or even painful, so consider providing yourself with some extra support.

 Ask a non-judgmental friend sit with you and ask you what’s important as you reflect on the issue.
 Or consider hiring a coach.

 Can you think of a time in your life when you chose to live with less?
 How did that feel?
 In what ways does it feel different to you to think of living with less as compared to living with enough?
+What does downsizing your home mean to you?
 Let’s discuss in the comments below!